 Management Planners

 Asbestos Management Planner course (initial) shall include a minimum of 3 days of inspector training as outlined above and 2-days of management planner training.
-Possession of current and valid inspector training certificate shall be a prerequisite for admission to the management planner training
+Possession of current and valid inspector training certificate shall be a prerequisite for admission to the management planner training.

 The management planner training course shall adequately address the following topics: